SaysockRFQ

 • Barcode or label-content note if retail carryover matters

-Promotional run follow-up
+Promotional run attachment pack

 Use this when the product direction is clear but the team still needs to send simpler branded references, gift-kit pack-out examples, or revised timing notes.